What Is Conduction?

-Remember steady-state is distinct from thermal equilibrium for which temperature at any position (x) in the slab must be same.
+Remember, steady-state is distinct from thermal equilibrium, for which temperature at any position (x) in the slab must be the same.

 For a conductor in steady-state, there is no absorption or emission of heat at any cross-section (as the temperature at each point remains constant with time).
-The left and right face are maintained at constant temperatures TH and TC respectively, and all other faces must be covered with adiabatic walls so that no heat escapes through them and the same amount of heat flows through each cross-section in a given Interval of time.
-Hence Q1 = Q = Q2.
+The left and right faces are maintained at constant temperatures, TH and TC, respectively, and all other faces must be covered with adiabatic walls so that no heat escapes through them and the same amount of heat flows through each cross-section in a given interval of time.
+Hence, Q1 = Q = Q2.
 Consequently, the temperature gradient is constant throughout the slab.

-Here Q is the amount of heat flowing through a cross-section of slab at any position in a time interval of t.
+Here, Q is the amount of heat flowing through a cross-section of the slab at any position in a time interval of t.

-Ex.
-1 One face of an aluminium cube of edge 2 meters is maintained at 100ºC and the other end is maintained at 0ºC.
+Example 1: One face of an aluminium cube of edge 2 meters is maintained at 100ºC, and the other end is maintained at 0ºC.
 All other surfaces are covered by adiabatic walls.
-Find the amount of heat flowing through the cube in 5 seconds. (thermal conductivity of aluminium is 209 W/m_ºC).
+Find the amount of heat flowing through the cube in 5 seconds. (thermal conductivity of aluminium is 209 W/mºC).

 Sol.
 The heat will flow from the end at 100ºC to the end at 0ºC.

-Area of cross-section perpendicular to direction of heat flow,
+Area of a cross-section perpendicular to the direction of heat flow is,

 A = 4m2